Yefeng0920/generality_PD/README.md

 This reporsitory contains all data and code that can be used to reproduce all results reported in the following manuscript:

-> Yefeng Yang, Erik van Zwet, Nikolaos Ignatiadis, Shinichi Nakagawa.
+> Yefeng Yang, Daniel W. A. Noble, Alistair M. Senior, Jinming Pan, Malgorzata Lagisz, Shinichi Nakagawa.
 Interpreting prediction intervals and distributions for decoding biological generality in meta-analysis.
 2024.